 Human Rights Defenders Mission: Provide temporary, transitional support to activists who are forced to work underground or flee their countries so they can continue to fight in the human rights arena.

-The McCain Institute for International Leadership at Arizona State University is deeply committed to upholding freedom, democracy and universal human rights.
+The McCain Institute at Arizona State University is deeply committed to upholding freedom, democracy and universal human rights.
 Reflecting this commitment, the McCain Institute has launched a program to provide transitional assistance to human rights defenders who have been forced to flee their homes or to work underground due to harassment, intimidation or violent threats.

 Democratic norms and human rights are under attack around the world as established democracies look inward, and authoritarian regimes take advantage of a world seemingly less concerned about promoting democracy, human rights and the rule of law.
 These dramatic political changes portray a world that is drifting toward a period of nationalism and illiberalism.